eruizdechavez/grunt-string-replace/README.md

 ### Configuration

-Inside your `grunt.js` file add a section named `string-replace`.
+Inside your `Gruntfile.js` file add a section named `string-replace`.
 This section specifies the files to edit, destinations, patterns and replacements.

 #### Parameters

 ##### files ```object```

-This defines what files this task will edit and should contain key:value pairs.
+This defines what files this task will edit and must follow [Gruntfile Files mapping](https://github.com/gruntjs/grunt/wiki/Configuring-tasks).

-The key (destination) should be an unique path (supports [grunt.template](https://github.com/gruntjs/grunt/blob/master/docs/api_template.md)) and the value (source) should be a filepath or an array of filepaths (supports [minimatch](https://github.com/isaacs/minimatch)).

-When copying to a directory you must add a trailing slash to the destination due to support of single file copy.

 ##### options ```object```